running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 You can use the trade command in the town with a player that is less than 3 tiles away from you.

 **Be aware that this command is case sensitive**

+Make sure to join the Nano Browserquest discord to trade your items:
+<a href="https://discord.gg/GerkX8BfYy">Join Discord</a>

 ```
 /trade PlayerName